ferrixio/discord-DiceWorks/README.md

 `!tira 1d20+3 2d10-1` -> `Tiro di ferrixio:  [1], [3, 3],  totale: [4, 5]`

 Moreover you can invoke commands again by reply to it with the command `!redo`.

+## :paperclip: What's new in latest version?

+Recently I started to think that we need to evolve the bot to a voice-bot.
+I'm working to make this possible!